Irene Khan: Amnesty International

 Khan joined Amnesty International in 2001 as its Secretary General.
 In her first year of office, she reformed Amnesty's response to human rights crises and launched the campaign to close the United States' Guantanamo Bay detention camp, which held suspected enemy combatants.
 In 2004 she initiated a global campaign to stop violence against women.
 In May 2009 Khan launched Amnesty's "Demand Dignity" campaign to fight human rights abuses that impoverish people and keep them poor.

 Rule of law

 During her leadership of IDLO, Irene Khan has promoted the notion that the rule of law is an important tool that can advance equity and people-centered development, whether in reducing inequalities or fostering social justice and inclusion for peace.

+Role in Bangladesh's digital economy

+Khan was appointed as the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression in August 2020, and has been a vocal advocate for digital rights and freedom of expression in Bangladesh.
+She is the first woman to hold this position since its establishment in 1993.

+In her role, Khan expressed concerns over Bangladesh's Digital Security Act (DSA), describing it as imposing "draconian punishments for a wide range of vaguely defined acts" and granting authorities extensive powers for investigation and surveillance.
+She alsi called for the immediate repeal of the legislation, highlighting its use in detaining journalists and suppressing dissent.

+Following the introduction of the Cyber Security Act (CSA) as a replacement for the DSA, Khan noted that the technical recommendations provided by the UN rights body were not reflected in the new legislation.
+She emphasized that the CSA retained many of the DSA's problematic provisions, including those related to criminal defamation and vague definitions of offenses.

+Khan has also highlighted the broader implications of such legislation on Bangladesh's digital economy, stating that restrictive laws can hinder innovation and economic growth.
+She advocates for legal frameworks that balance security concerns with the protection of fundamental rights, thereby fostering a conducive environment for digital development.